NaveenBansalAnalyst/Logistic-regression-project/README.md

 # Logistic-regression-project
-Tried predicting presence of heart disease in a patient using logistic regression.
+Tried predicting presence of heart disease in a patient using logistic regressio